nathankouts/car_sales_analysis/README.md

 For this project we are going to analyze the US car sales database and find the answers to some interesting questions that a car dealership’s owner would face when trying to decide which cars they should buy.
 We are going to answer to the following questions:

-•	What affects a car's price the most.
+•	What affects a car's price the most?

 •	How much of a brand new car's worth is lost after a year of owning it?